IllinoisLegalAidOnline/website-docs/docs/source/lc_glossary.rst

 Glossary / Glossify
 ==========================

+.. note:: In general practice, we are not using Glossify in new legal content or when revising existing content due to translation and usability issues on IllinoisLegalAid.org.
+It is used on DebtHelpIllinois.org

 ILAO uses the Glossify module to add glossary terms to content.

 This module adds links and tooltips to content and: